 The research showed that the higher the temperatures required by the material’s properties, the greater the likelihood for both off-gassing, which can be toxic and smelly, and increased particulate.

 BOFA is now established in partnerships with 3D print equipment manufacturers, materials providers and end users to develop the filtration systems that enable the application of new generation functional materials by maintaining optimal chamber operating conditions and contributing to a safe working environment.
 This involves the application of BOFA’s in-house scientific expertise to identify emissions resulting from specific materials and processes and developing a filtration system linked to the resultant gases, particles or fume.

 For example, BOFA has re-designed its 3D PrintPRO 4 technology to include more advanced multi-stage gas filtration, including a deeper carbon bed to filter a greater volume of fume.
 This helps extend filter life and helps create safer, odourless print operations.
 The redesign includes a larger HEPA filter, enabling multiple 3D printers to be hooked up to a single BOFA unit, thereby optimising investment in filtration technology to support effective atmosphere management and help prevent the build-up of particulate residue within the print chamber.

 BOFA has also developed a new 3D PrintPRO HT system specifically to meet growing industry demand for filtration at high temperatures.
-The new technology uses advanced electronics components, thermal insulation and innovative air management to deliver high levels of filtration performance in chamber environments up to 230oF (110oC).
+The new technology uses advanced electronics components, thermal insulation and innovative air management to deliver high levels of filtration performance in high temperature chamber environments.

 It’s clear that the growing adoption of functional materials by 3D print equipment providers and product manufacturers is transforming the AM landscape globally…and BOFA is at the forefront of filtration system design enabling this transition.